uniwebcms/framework/docs/understanding-uniweb.md

 The consumer is a content creator.
 They write markdown, configure through frontmatter, and compose pages.
 No code.
 No imports.
 No deployment pipelines.

 **This is the fundamental shift.** Foundations are designed for the second pattern—where components are referenced declaratively by people who don't write code.
+Even if you're working solo on a single site, this pattern brings clean separation: your content lives in markdown, your components in React.
+The architecture scales when your needs do.

 ## The Core Concept

 Most web frameworks help you build _a website_.
-Uniweb helps you build _a system for content creators to build websites_.
+Uniweb helps you build _a system for building websites_—whether that's just you working on your own site with clean content/code separation, or a Foundation serving multiple content teams across different projects.

-When you create a Foundation, you're building a specialized framework for a particular domain—documentation sites, marketing sites, corporate sites, real estate listings, medical portals.
-That Foundation becomes the vocabulary and toolset that content teams use to create pages.
+When you create a Foundation, you're building components with a content-facing interface.
+For your own site, this means cleaner architecture—content in markdown, components in React.
+If you later need to serve multiple sites or empower content teams, the architecture is already in place.

+**Think of it this way:**

+- **Traditional approach**: Build a website → Deploy it → Developers maintain code and content together
+- **Uniweb approach**: Build a Foundation → Compose sites with it → Architecture scales from one site to many

 ## Inside vs Outside the Boundary